 In comparison with other readers I’d been to, he talks about the general feel of a life aspect or issue.
 He doesn’t give much specifics and you often have to fill in some information.
-This may be off-putting to some, who prefer to divulge as little as possible (to gauge the reader’s capacity or to simply allow the reader to tap the flow of images/thoughts/visions).
+This may be off-putting to some, who prefer to divulge as little as possible (to gauge the reader’s capacity or to simply allow the reader to tap to the flow of images/thoughts/visions).
 He also focuses on the present, with limited predictions for the future, but then again this may be due to our short session.

 I think he’s ideal for those who are looking for practical or knowledgeable advice since he’s adept into numerology and feng shui, e.g., those asking what are the best dates for getting married, setting up a business, which career decisions to take or whether a person or partner is compatible with them.
 He’s also a good option if you’re looking for a tarot reader that is readily available, as his office is open 6 days a week and is about 5-10 minutes from the unloading station in EDSA.